rmwoods/beer.ai/docs/README.md

-Compubeer is a data-driven exploration of beer and brewing.
+This project is a data-driven exploration of beer and brewing.

-We want to understand beer from first principals to pints.
-Our goal is to produce new insights and new recipes by applying data science methods to the collective knowledge of real brewers.
+We want to understand beer from first principals to pints - to produce new insights and recipes by applying data science to the collective knowledge of brewers.